jethatch/geodemo/README.md

 If that's all you want, great!
 Enjoy.
 If you'd like to start tinkering with GeoPandas and the demonstration yourself, you're going to need to follow a few more steps.

 The demonstration was written in python using a Jupyter notebook.
 I made use of the folium and GeoPandas libraries.
 That means that you're going to need _all_ of those 'things' - python, Jupyter, folium, and GeoPandas.
-There are **a lot** of ways to install and configure python and its many libraries; however, for the sake of tidyness [and a lot of other reasons](https://www.continuum.io/why-anaconda), I recommend you use something called **Anaconda** to set everything up.
+There are **a lot** of ways to install and configure python and its many libraries; however, for the sake of tidiness [and a lot of other reasons](https://www.continuum.io/why-anaconda), I recommend you use something called **Anaconda** to set everything up.

 Here's how you do it: